WilsonOh/cs1010_in_python/README.md

 - Python source code files
 - Input & output files for testing
 - Question.md file
-- Folder containing the original assignment files<br />
+- Folder containing the original assignment files
-The entry point to each program is the main.py file
+- **The entry point to each program is the main.py file**

 -------------------------------------------------------------------------------
 - [Link to CS1010 module website](https://nus-cs1010.github.io/2122-s1/)